craigmateo/courses/Mathematical_Thinking/README.md

 My solutions to assignments for the Coursera course "An Introduction to Mathematical Thinking" from Stanford University.
 Course Description: https://www.coursera.org/learn/mathematical-thinking

 These are my original solutions and not necessarily the same as the solutions provided in the tutorials.
-If you are taking this course, please feel free to contact me to discuss content.

 ## Getting Started